palladian1/xv6-annotated/paging_kernel.md

-memory-mapped I/O device space from physical address 0 to 0x10_0000 (the boot loader is also here, but we don't need it any more), kernel code and read-only data from 0x10_0000 to the physical address of `data` (one of the symbols defined in "kernel.ld"), kernel data the rest of physical memory from there to `PHYSTOP`, and more I/O devices from 0xFE00_0000 and up.
+memory-mapped I/O device space from physical address 0 to 0x10_0000 (the boot loader is also here, but we don't need it any more), kernel code and read-only data from 0x10_0000 to the physical address of `data` (one of the symbols defined in [kernel.ld](https://github.com/mit-pdos/xv6-public/blob/master/kernel.ld)), kernel data the rest of physical memory from there to
+`PHYSTOP`, and more I/O devices from 0xFE00_0000 and up.
 Each of these ranges needs its own permissions too.